LuccaWang1/PetPlanner/README.md

 # PetPlanner

 ### Project Description
-PetPlanner is a web application built from scratch for pet lovers of all kinds to keep track of their pets’ information, care providers, and events and appointments in a centralized location.
-After creating an account, pet owners can add a pet, specialist for their pet, and an event for the pet.
-Pet owners can add all their pets from horses to birds to cats and dogs.
+PetPlanner is a web application Lucca Wang built from scratch (with Python, Flask, Javascript, and React) for pet lovers to keep track of their pets’ information in a centralized location.
+She used two APIs: Cloudinary for photo uploading and Full Calendar for a calendar with events.
+Lucca created data sets through her research and from data scraping for lists of different animal breeds.

 ![Image of homepage, carousel, top nav before logging in/while logged out](/static/images/Readme_Markdown/petplanner_Homepage_Horse.png)